 EL PASO, Texas – The Northern Arizona women's basketball has continually said this is a new era and if Friday night is any indication, it very well could be.
 Following their "relentless" motto, the Lumberjacks built a lead, weathered a UTEP storm back and then answered back convincingly to stun the Miners on their home court, 65-51, in the season opener for both teams.

-"I couldn't any more proud of the team and the way they played tonight," said interim head coach Robyne Bostick, who won her first career game as a head coach.
+"I couldn't be any more proud of the team and the way they played tonight," said interim head coach Robyne Bostick, who won her first career game as a head coach.
 "We knew UTEP was bigger than we were, so one of our keys was to control the paint on defense and force them to take contested outside shots.
 Our post and help defense as well as our rebounding was good.
 Everyone who got minutes did something big for us and I'm pleased with that."

 With the victory, the Lumberjacks finally came out on top against the Miners in their fourth consecutive trip to El Paso.
 Over the last three years, NAU had lost by 49, 24 and 11 points respectively.
 This year would not be the same story though behind double-digit scoring efforts by redshirt junior Olivia Lucero (19), senior Brittani Lusain (18) and senior Rene Coggins (18).
 Overall, NAU had dropped five straight to UTEP on the road and won for the first time in El Paso since March 4, 1986.